yoyostudy/rl_ua/README.md

 ### RL specialization offered by Univerisity of Albeta @Coursera

-✏️ This repository is the record and note of this Coursera Course
+✏️ This repository is a record and note of this Coursera Course

 📖 This course followed the rl textbook by Sutton.